1nnovat1on/FolderOrganizer/README.md

 # FolderOrganizer
 Organizes Folder of Choice

-(Currently only tested for Windows)
+(Currently only tested for Windows 10)
 1. Download the exe
 2. Run and select your directory
 3. Ding!
 Folders will be organized by file type